 What Did the CCHIT Do?

 The CCHIT was The Certification Commission for Health Information Technology.
 They were an independent non-profit group that was focused on cultivating awareness around health information technology.
-Consider the problem we have today with many CMS’s for any industry—there are a significant amount of choices to choose from.
-The CCHIT sought to create certification programs for Electronic Health Record software so that a set of standards could be employed to determine which software was good enough to be used for things such as medical billing, medical coding, and claims management.
+Consider the problem we have today with many CMS’s and EHR systems for any industry—there are a significant amount of choices to choose from.
+The CCHIT sought to create certification programs for EHR system software so that a set of standards could be employed to determine which software was good enough to be used for things such as medical billing, medical coding, and claims management.

 This isn’t just an arbitrary assignment of values, an important function of this body was to benefit the health care industry as a whole.